egonSchiele/contracts.ruby/TUTORIAL.md

     }

 If `failure_callback` returns `false`, the method that the contract is guarding will not be called (the default behaviour).

+## Disabling contracts

+If you want to disable contracts, set the `NO_CONTRACTS` environment variable.
+This will disable contracts completely.

 ## Method overloading